 I decided to take that success a step further.
 I carved up a whiteboard into small pieces and handed everyone their own, individual whiteboard.
 Something magical happens when you hand individuals a dry-erase board: they are more creative and have much less anxiety about making a mistake and looking stupid.
 I believe that this is due to the temporary nature of a dry-erase board - it gives participants the freedom to make a mistake knowing they can simply erase it and try again.
 It was such a powerful tool that I decided to productize it and create an entire company around the concept.

 Insisting upon a contribution, but giving each individual personal space and time to contemplate their ideas, produced better results than any other method I have tried.
 I also noted that the “extroverts” produced more thoughtful ideas when given time to reflect.

 Rule #5: The Facilitator’s Job is to Push the Team to Define the Outcomes

 A facilitator must have the ethos that they are the servant of the meeting’s objective and the liaison for everyone’s ideas in the room.
 Their power comes from setting the objective, inviting contributions, pushing the meeting along and keeping people on track.
 Their role is to help resolve tough conflicts and, usually, to decide which course of action to take.
 A facilitator should never, ever feel they must have all, or any, of the answers.
-If that is the case, they may as well call a meeting to get the team to align behind their already set vision.
+Some of the most effective facilitators make it a point to prioritize team members as important stakeholders in the collaborative process.
+17 If that is the case, they may as well call a meeting to get the team to align behind their already set vision.
 There are better ways to align a team around a decision that has already been made than inviting folks to a meeting disguised as a brainstorming session.

 Author of Return on Collaboration, Morten Hansen stated: